marcglasberg/async_redux/README.md

 Then, why did I care to reimplement a similar functionality?
 What are the differences?

-First, the AsyncRedux reselector can keep any number of cached results for each selector, one for each time the selector is called with the same states and different parameters.
+First, the AsyncRedux caches can keep any number of cached results for each selector, one for each time the selector is called with the same states and different parameters.
 Meanwhile, the reselect package keeps a single cached result per selector.